-Supply and demand are correlated to each other.
+Supply and demand are correlated with each other.
 If supply decreases but demand increases or stays the same that makes the price of the product to go up.
-Equally if supply increases but demand decreases that makes the prices stay low or at a competitive level.
+Equally, if supply increases but demand decreases that makes the prices stay low or at a competitive level.

 What we are doing is simply taking advantage of supply and demand.
-We are already ahead of thousand of students who are going to be looking for the same book in a couple of months.
+We are already ahead of thousands of students who are going to be looking for the same book in a couple of months.
 As such, we are looking to buy when the demand is low, but the supply remains high.

 Now that you know how this is going to work, let us put this strategy into action.

 The Time to Buy Your Cheap College Textbooks

 Research the best prices and get your books at that moment.
 Every minute counts in this game.
 I personally have experienced books going up $10 in value within 20 minutes, while I was making up my mind.

 In this picture, I have researched an economics textbook required for one my classes in the economics department at my college — using Amazon.
 The school offers this same textbook (used) for a price of $110.
 Luckily I did the research seven weeks before school started and I have the option of getting it for the lowest price out there.